trsteinmetz/AWS-CrudApiToDynamoDb/README.md

-# API Gateway and Lambda Function for DynamoDB CRUD Operations
+# A Serverless Workload to Perform CRUD Operations on DynamoDB

 ## Project Overview